sylvainbilliard/Stochastic-Foraging-Paths/README.md

 Datasets and script: contains all data and the script used to calculate the coefficient of variations.

-Simulatins and script: contains the simulations result and the script to produce the figures.
+Simulations and script: contains the simulations result and the script to produce the figures.